Everybody knows that putting computer skills on a resume is a must these days. But very few know how to put them to good use on their resumes. Do you?

 Marketing Skills in the Extra Sections

-Expert Hint: Asuperb cover letter makes ALL the difference.
+Expert Hint: A superb cover letter makes ALL the difference.
 HR professionals agree that cover letters are a way to stand out.
-Exhibit your great marketing skills by selling yourself through your cover letter.
+Learn how to write a cover letter that exhibits your great marketing skills.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.